pxslip/db-studio/docs/self-hosted/config-options.md

 ---
 description:
-  Environment variables are used for all configuration within a Directus project.
+  Environment variables are used for all configuration within a d9 project.
 These variables can be defined in a number of ways, which we cover below.
 readTime: 28 min read
 ---

 # Configuration Options

-> Environment variables are used for all configuration within a Directus project.
+> Environment variables are used for all configuration within a d9 project.
 These variables can be defined in a
 > number of ways, which we cover below.

 ## Configuration Files

-By default, Directus will read the `.env` file located next to your project's `package.json` (typically in the root folder of your project) for its configuration.
-You can change this path and filename by setting the `CONFIG_PATH` environment variable before starting Directus.
+By default, d9 will read the `.env` file located next to your project's `package.json` (typically in the root folder of your project) for its configuration.
+You can change this path and filename by setting the `CONFIG_PATH` environment variable before starting d9.
 For example:

 ```bash
 CONFIG_PATH="/path/to/config.js" npx directus start
 ```

-In case you prefer using a configuration file instead of environment variables, you can also use the `CONFIG_PATH` environment variable to instruct Directus to use a local configuration file instead of environment variables.
+In case you prefer using a configuration file instead of environment variables, you can also use the `CONFIG_PATH` environment variable to instruct d9 to use a local configuration file instead of environment variables.
 The config file can be one of the following formats:

 - [.env](#env)